 Spell check your listing - you do not want someone else profiteering from your mistake.

-By knocking a penny off your £15.00 starting price and listing it as £14.99 instead you could save you 15p in fees.
+By knocking a penny off your £15.00 starting price and listing it as £14.99 instead you could save you on fees.

 Avoid listing and valuation fees altogether by using a free classified ads service like Gumtree.